etthompson/Fightproof/about.md

 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)

-You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)

-You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)

----
-layout: post
-title:  "FightProof"
-date:   2016-09-18 16:46:40
-categories: FightProof
----

 I'm a film producer, a martial arts practitioner inducted into the Masters Hall of Fame, I also write in my spare time, but don't be alarmed, it's going nowhere.
 My production company is Pathbender Media.